Intel Advert - December 1993

 This came about because IBM required that there was a second source of chips for its 5150 PC, and so a contract was signed in 1982 between the two companies, with AMD going on to produce 8086, 8088, 80186 and 80286 chips under licence.

-At some point, AMD started branding its 80286 copy as the Am286, but significantly it was producing them with higher clock speeds than Intel's original, a situation which started to affect Intel's bottom line.
+At some point, AMD started branding its 80286 copy as the Am286, but annoyingly for Intel it was producing them with higher clock speeds than the original, a situation which started to affect Intel's bottom line.

 So by the time the 80386 rolled around, Intel decided to exclude AMD from its latest design, with AMD taking over five years to reverse engineer it.
 When it did finally release the Am386, it once again showed it could produce chips with faster speeds[2].